 Other codes that you may see are BSB, Sort Code, ABA Routing Number, Clearing Code or National Clearing Code.

-If you're asked to provide a clearing code for your payment into BNZ, please use: NZ02nnnn - where nnnn is your four digit branch number (see domestic account number formats above).
+If you're asked to provide a clearing code for your payment into BNZ, please use: NZ02nnnn — where nnnn is your four-digit branch number for your domestic account number (see domestic account number formats above) and NZ021000 for all foreign currency accounts.

 New Zealand has not adopted any of the other codes.